Skip to main content

 Marketing Budget - Percentage of Total Budget-min

-To start, open up an "incognito" browser and search for what you offer — "braces for my kids," for instance.
-On that first page of Google, look at who shows up in the:
+A quick exercise: Open an incognito browser and search for what you offer — e.g., “braces for my kids in Chicago.”
+Look at who shows up in:

 • How much does one customer spend?

-• How much does it cost to get one customer?
+• How much does it cost to gain a customer?

-• How many new customers do I want?
+• How many customers do I need to meet my revenue goals?

-2. Divide number of sales by customers for your average purchase frequency rate (APFR)
+2. Total sales ÷ total customers = average purchase frequency rate (APFR)

-4. Divide your CV by number of customers for average customer lifespan (ACLS)
+4. CV ÷ Total customers = average customer lifespan (ACLS)

 ZoeDigitalDownload-BuyersGuide-COVER